10 Gardening Podcasts For Avid Gardeners

 1. Gardening Australia

 The popular ABC program Gardening Australia is a goldmine of information for all things gardening, growing, and DIY.
-Presented by Australia’s leading horticultural experts and hosted by gardening guru Costa Georgiadis, the podcast features tips and tricks presented in the weekly TV program, including bonus extras.
-The free podcast can be downloaded and listened to via the website, the free listening app Podbean, or through the Apple iTunes store.
+Presented by Australia’s leading horticultural experts and hosted by gardening guru Costa Georgiadis, the podcast features tips and tricks presented in the weekly TV program with additional bonuses.
+This free podcast can be downloaded and listened to via the website, the free listening app Podbean, or through the Apple iTunes store.

 2. The Hungry Gardener